No one person has all the answers, and at Connecting Dots we believe the key is in working together to find what works best for your family.

 All of our Therapists are registered health care professionals with Master's level education.
 We provide services in accordance with the professional and ethical standards of our licensing colleges: We focus on improving the daily lives of children and their families.
 At Connecting Dots, we foster independence wherever possible.
 We look at the whole picture - the child, family, home and community.
 Our intervention and recommendations always match the child's developmental level so that we can work toward the best outcomes.

 Sara is a certified member of Speech-Language & Audiology Canada (SAC) and the American Speech and Hearing Association (ASHA).
 Sara has lived in Calgary since 2005.
 She has over 15 years of experience, and loves to help people of all ages develop their functional communication skills.
 Sara represents Connecting Dots as an active member of the Autism Calgary Network.
 In her spare time, she can be found singing, reading, crafting or at the rink for her kid’s many hockey practices and games.

-Elizabeth Wotherspoon, MS, R.SLP
+Elizabeth Wotherspoon, MS, R.SLP, CCC-SLP

 Claudia Ng, M.C., Registered Provisional Psychologist

-Taryn Cornelssen, M.C., Registered Provisional Psychologist
+Alexandra Suvanto, M.SC., Registered Provisional Psychologist

 Connecting Dots has a growing team of behavioural/developmental aides.
 Our aides have a variety of backgrounds, education and experience.
 What brings them together is that they all value children and play.
 They are skilled in being able to work at each child’s developmental level, using play and parent coaching to teach a family new ways to be successful.
 Our aides are valuable members of any multi-disciplinary team.
 When they are not working at Connecting Dots, our aides can be found doing many activities including studying, knitting, snowboarding and riding motorbikes.